 What is in it for me?
 Asks my Sales Head

-Demand planners who are setting up a new S&OP process or are trying to involve sales team into planning process often face a lack of expected enthusiasm from the sales team and this is usually interpreted as resistance to change or lack of their willingness to commit to demand plan.
+Demand planners who are setting up a new S&OP process or are trying to involve the sales team into the planning process often face a lack of expected enthusiasm from the sales team.
+And, this is usually interpreted as resistance to change or lack of their willingness to commit to the demand plan.
 From the supply chain-planning perspective, the involvement of sale is important for them to improve upon the process.
 The major concern for the planner is how to convince the sales team about the benefits of the S&OP process which are numerous.

 This reason alone is good enough to answer the question and does not really require a long explanation.
 Sales forecasts are first to indicate if things are going as per the sales plan or whether the customers have another plan in mind.
 This helps the team to come down the ivory tower and work on the strategies to meet the target before its too late.

 2. Higher customer service levels